Lorain Port Authority to close parking lot near Mile Long Pier starting at dusk

 The new policy was a joint decision between the Authority, the Lorain Police Department and Oasis Marinas.
 In a statement also released on Facebook, the authority explained marina slip holders will still be able to access the area.

-In an interview with 19 News, executive director for the port authority Tom Brown said late-night incidents at the parking area have lost control.
+Brown said late night incidents at the parking area have lost control.

 “Reports of people being loud and illegal activities, drinking, et cetera,” he said.
 “And it escalated into a shooting incident and we just can’t have that.”